AN63L/environment_monitoring/README.md

 - 8 Jumper cables (female to female)
 - PLA + (I have a personal preference for SUNLU PLA +, but you can use any kind of PLA)
 - [5x3mm magnets for the case](https://www.amazon.fr/dp/B0C9WQYZ27?ref=ppx_yo2ov_dt_b_product_details&th=1)
-- Some strong glue to stick the magnets to the case
 - A soldering iron and relevant materials